bmartino1/docker-sftp/README.md

 # Customizing
 ## Sharing a directory from your computer
-Mount the host path to a folder inside the users home directory.
+Mount the host path to a folder inside the user's home directory.
 Example shows mounting host upload directory to upload directory in user home folder.
-Alternatively see the *bindmount dirs from another location* below for an example of mapping to a different directory and using scripts to mount dirs inside users home folders.
+Alternatively, see the *bindmount dirs from another location* below for an example of mapping to a different directory and using scripts to mount dirs inside users home folders.
 ```
 docker run \
     --cap-add=NET_ADMIN --cap-add=NET_RAW